Back to blog

 Interview transcript: [paste].

-Extract: top 3 pain points (with quote evidence),
+Extract: top three pain points (with quote evidence), top three desired

-top 3 desired outcomes, language they use to describe problems
+outcomes, the exact language they use to describe problems (jargon-free),

 44. Competitive teardown